codercocoon/LinkedListInsertDelete/README.md

 # LinkedListInsertDelete
 This example presents the basic concept of insert/delete a node of a linked list.

-The cases prsented are :
+The cases presented are :

 Insert an element at first of linked list.
 Insert an element at last of linked list.